-- The election of three Class I directors nominated by our board of directors, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders or until his or her successor has been duly elected and qualified; - 2.
-To approve a non-binding, advisory vote on the compensation paid to our named executive officers; - The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2019; and - 4.
-The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.
+- The election of three Class II directors nominated by our board of directors, each to serve for a three-year term expiring at the 2023 annual meeting of stockholders or until his or her successor has been duly elected and qualified; - 2.
+To approve a non-binding, advisory vote on the compensation paid to our named executive officers; - 3.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.